COS217/Survey/README.md

 # Assignment 0 - Survey

-This repository contains the provided files for Assignment 0.
+This repository contains the provided file for Assignment 0.